-Before digging into lack of flexibility in smart contracts let’s see what flexibility actually is.
+Before digging into the lack of flexibility in smart contracts let’s see what flexibility actually is.

 Traditional semantic contracts are flexible, or at least we believe so.
 Such flexibility operates during the negotiation phase as well as at breach.

 Flexibility allows parties to use ambiguous terms, generally defined terms, commercial customs in their agreements.